|

 "little slender one."

-- KAPANEUS:
+- KAPANEUS

-was notorious for his arrogance and was eventually struck and killed by a
+arrogant and was eventually struck and killed by a

 thunderbolt sent by Zeus.
 His wife Evadne